 When working virtually, two things matter most: the team’s mental health and creating a sense of community.
 These are critical components on their own, and have an added benefit of ensuring productivity.

 How does music help with mental health and community building?

 This also makes you less inhibited and more willing to share with your peers.
 This is the first step towards creating a more open, non-judgmental space.
 Listening to what others have written helps you realise that you’re not alone.
 We are all unique and yet very similar in some ways.
 Give each other constructive feedback, create space to share anecdotes.
 Did table make you think of your work desk that your cat is currently sitting on, or your grandmother’s dining table when she would make your favourite puris, or your school bench where you would giggle and pass secrets when your teacher wasn’t looking?

 Songwriting and mindfulness

+For an organization, a guided songwriting journey could be a powerful experience that brings people together, unlocks creativity and sparks joy.
 Songwriting is for learners of all ages and all musical backgrounds.
 If you’d like to start learning, we recommend our self-paced course – delivered by our Co-Founder and CEO Bindu Subramaniam.
 Sign up for it here.